 A word you will occasionally hear in reference to buttons on a blazer is “stance”.
 The highest point where the buttons on your blazer are, is considered to be the stance.
 For a blazer that best fits your body type, you should definitely pay attention to this.

 As an example, you might find three buttons on a blazer that has a high stance while a blazer with a low stance has one button.
 Some key things to keep in mind is that if you have a larger bust, you might find a better fit with a two or three-button blazer.

-The bigger the lapel the more bulk it will create on top, the less lengthening your look will be.
-Usually, the less petite you are the more you can progressively get away with wearing larger lapel sides.
+The bigger the lapel the more bulk it will create on top, and the less lengthening your look will be.
+Usually, the less petite you are, the more you can get away with wearing larger lapel sides.

 Longer and shorter blazer lengths can also be stylish options and depend on your preferences, where you’re wearing the look, current trends and your body shape.

-This is a topic that we discuss at length in our style course where we give you easy tips and examples to achieve a golden ratio without your overall outfit for your specific body type.
+This is a topic that we discuss at length in our style course where we give you easy tips and examples to achieve a golden ratio with your overall outfit for your specific body type.

 Traditional length blazers, as mentioned above, fall along the hipbone and are flattering for most shapes.

-Cropped lengths look best when paired with pants or skirts that have a higher waist.
+Cropped length blazers look best when paired with pants or skirts that have a higher waist.

-Extra long lengths are often the boyfriend style blazers that are another effortless layering piece.
+Extra long blazers are often the boyfriend style blazers that are another effortless layering piece.
 When wearing a boyfriend style blazer, the key here (for most body shape types) is to balance the oversized look with a more fitted bottom.

 While the look and feel should be fitted, you do not want too loose of a fit around the shoulders (unless the style is intentionally cut that way, which is not universally flattering).